NeuroenergeticsLab/neuroenergeticslab.github.io/docs/xnat/Manual/Login.md

 layout: default
 title: Login
 parent: Manual
-grand_parent: XNAT
+grand_parent: XNAT / Jupyter
 nav_order: 1
 ---

 # Login and project creation

-XNAT has a web interface that can be accessed by going to the [address](https://central.xnat.org/app/template/Login.vm#!) from any computer with an internet connection.
+XNAT has a web interface that can be accessed by going to the [webaddress](https://central.xnat.org/app/template/Login.vm#!) from any computer with an internet connection.
 Once the website is loaded, log in using your user credentials.

 ![Login](../../../pics/Login.png)